mikependon/RepoDB.NET/pages/features/caching.md

 layout: navpage
 sidebar: features
 title: "Caching"
-description: "In general terms, a `Cache` is a component that stores an object (or its states) that is accessible for future used.
+description: "In general terms, a `Cache` is a component that stores an object (or its states) in any form of temporary storage that is accessible for future used.
 The object that is being stored can be a result of computational, operational, inputs/outputs or analytical operations and calculations."
 permalink: /feature/caching
 tags: [repodb, class, cache, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 ---

 # Caching

-In general terms, a `Cache` is a component that stores an object (or its states) that is accessible for future used.
+In general terms, a `Cache` is a component that stores an object (or its states) in any form of temporary storage that is accessible for future used.
 The object that is being stored can be a result of computational, operational, inputs/outputs or analytical operations and calculations.

 Usually, it is implemented as a 2nd-layer data storage to provide fast accessibility to the requestor of the data.
-It is by design to prevent frequent access to the underlying data-store, thus helps provide maximum performance to the software.
+It is by design to prevent the frequent calls towards the underlying data-store, thus helps improve the underlying performance of the application.

 <img src="../../assets/images/site/cache.png" />

-In this library, by default, the `Cache` is implemented as a storage in computer memory.
-By nature, it is simply a dictionary object that holds the `Key` that represents as the pointer to the actual `Data` in the cache storage.
+In this library, by default, the `Cache` is implemented as a storage in the computer memory.
+It is simply a dictionary object that holds the `Key` that represents as the pointer to the actual `Data` in the cache storage.
 It is persisting the data in the cache storage for `180` minutes.
 But, the user can manually set the time of the persistency.

-The objects that are not frequently changing but is mostly in used in the application are the candidate for caching.
+The database tables that are not frequently changing but is mostly in used in the application are the candidate for caching.

 #### How to use the Cache?